ZovoTools

 The snowball method targets the debt with the smallest balance first, regardless of interest rate.
 You make minimum payments on all other debts and throw everything extra at the smallest one.
 Once it is eliminated, the entire payment rolls to the next smallest balance.
 The "snowball" of available payment money grows larger as each debt is paid off.

 The snowball method is psychologically effective.
-Paying off a debt completely provides a powerful sense of accomplishment and momentum.
+Paying off a debt completely provides a sense of accomplishment and momentum.
 Research by behavioral economists has shown that people who use the snowball method are more likely to stick with their debt repayment plan because the early wins keep them motivated.

 Which Strategy Should You Choose?

 Use this calculator to see the actual dollar difference between the two strategies for your specific debts.
 In many cases, the interest difference is relatively small.
-If that is the case, the snowball method might be better because the motivational benefits outweigh the slightly higher interest cost.
-However, if you have debts with very different interest rates (such as a 5% car loan and a 24% credit card), the avalanche method could save you hundreds or thousands of dollars.
+If that is the case, the snowball method might be better because the motivational benefits outweigh the slightly higher interest cost., if you have debts with very different interest rates (such as a 5% car loan and a 24% credit card), the avalanche method could save you hundreds or thousands of dollars.

 Tips for Paying Off Debt Faster